red-data-tools/red_amber/doc/DataFrame.md

 - Append from left

-  `assign_left` method accepts the same parameters and block as `assign`, but append new columns from leftside.
+  `assign_left` method accepts the same parameters and block as `assign`, but append new columns from left.

   ```ruby
   df.assign_left(new_index: df.indices(1))